 In this tutorial, we will cover:

-Max Firtman, a mobile and web developer, trainer, speaker, and writer, teaches mobile HTML5 and performance trainings for top companies around the world.
-The founder of ITMaster, an IT-training company, Max is a well-known professional in the mobile-web community, blogging about mobile-web platforms on Mobilexweb.com and keeping compatibility tables updated at Mobilehtml5.org.
-He has written many books, including Programming the Mobile Web (available in a second edition) and the recent High Performance Mobile Web, published by O’Reilly Media.
+Max Firtman is a mobile and web developer, trainer, speaker, and writer.
+Max teaches mobile HTML5 and performance trainings for top companies around the world.
+The founder of IT-training company ITMaster, Max is a well-known professional in the mobile web community.
+He blogs about mobile web platforms on Mobilexweb.com, keeps compatibility tables updated at Mobilehtml5.org, and has written many books, including Programming the Mobile Web (available in a second edition) and the recent High Performance Mobile Web, published by O’Reilly Media.
 He is a frequent speaker at conferences, including QCon, Mobilism, OSCON, Velocity, Fluent, Google Developer Day, JSConf, GOTO, AdobeCamp, and many other events around the world.
-Max has been widely recognized for his work in the mobile-web community by Adobe Community Professional, Microsoft IE User Agent, Nokia Developer Champion, BlackBerry Elite, and more.
+Max has been widely recognized for his work in the mobile web community.
+He is an Adobe Community Professional, Microsoft IE User Agent, Nokia Developer Champion, and BlackBerry Elite, among other distinctions.

 Comments on this page are now closed.